-- ⊕ PE, PP, TPO with density < 1g/cm3
+⊕ PE, PP with density < 1g/cm3

-- ➢ Silicone with density <0.95 g/cm3

-- X Materials with density > 1g/cm3, welded closures
+X Materials with density > 1g/cm3, welded closures

 PET bottles are classified as "transparent clear & lightblue" and "transparent coloured", as end-market for PET recyclates are present only for transparent (coloured) bottles.
 For the "transparent coloured" stream, the use of the lightest possible colours is encouraged.
 Opaque, metallic or fluorescent colourations are not compatible with recycling due to the lack of existing streams.